A statistical physics and dynamical systems perspective on geophysical extreme events: Applications of dynamical indicators to geophysical data

-We next focus specifically on days displaying high $\alpha$ in winter, and look at the corresponding SLP and t2m anomalies (Fig. \ref{N_Am_cold}) -- the focus of our analysis here.
+We next focus specifically on days displaying anomalously high $\alpha$ in winter, and look at the corresponding SLP and t2m anomalies (Fig. \ref{N_Am_cold}) -- the focus of our analysis here.
 High co-recurrence ratio days display a tripolar SLP anomaly pattern, favouring the meridional advection of cold air and below average temperatures over a large part of the North American continent.
 Coupled with the information provided by Fig. \ref{N_Am_scatter}b, this points to cold wintertime spells being favoured by persistent circulation patterns, and to the fact that whenever cold days occur, similar large-scale t2m and SLP patterns are found.
-This connects back to the concept of large-scale meteorological patterns, whereby specific regional climate extremes are associated with recurrent atmospheric configurations \cite[e.g.][]{cellitti2006extreme, grotjahn2016north}.
+This connects back to the concept of large-scale meteorological patterns, whereby specific regional climate extremes are associated with recurrent atmospheric configurations \cite[e.g.][]{cellitti2006extreme, grotjahn2016north} and, albeit qualitatively, to the notion of typicality (See Sect.
+IIIc) .

 We next consider how the co-recurrence ratio can provide information on spatially compounding climate extremes.
 We again analyse wintertime cold spells over North America, but now investigate their connection to wet or windy European extremes.
 We specifically compute the co-recurrence ratio between SLP over North America and Europe.
 We then select the 50 winter days with the highest co-recurrence ratio and investigate whether they correspond to local climate extremes (defined here as t2m temperature anomalies below the local 5th percentiles and precipitation and 10-metre wind anomalies above the local 95th percentiles).
 There is a clear signal of heightened frequency of cold extremes over south-eastern North America and wet or windy extremes over western-continental Europe on high-coupling days (Fig. \ref{N_Am_cold_Eur}).
-This supports previous literature arguing for a systematic physical and statistical connection between these sets of extremes \cite{messori2016cold, de2020compound, leeding2023pan,riboldi2023multiple}.
-We thus conclude that the application of the above dynamical systems metrics in a bivariate context can provide useful information of compound climate extremes.
+This supports previous literature arguing for a systematic physical and statistical connection between these sets of extremes \cite{messori2016cold, de2020compound, leeding2023pan,leeding2023modulation,riboldi2023multiple}.
+We thus conclude that the application of the above dynamical systems metrics in a bivariate context can provide useful information on compound climate extremes.
 We foresee that a full multivariate implementation could be profitably applied to the study of a range of different geophysical systems.\\